Do you want to learn how to improve your writing skills and start a blog in English?

 Tip #6: Write your posts in your native language first

 It can be very helpful to write your posts in your native language first.
 Even if you don’t plan to publish them in your language.
 Yes, it takes a lot of time, but you can express yourself much better and easier when you write in your first language.

 This way, you can share all the things you want to share.
 When I write directly in English, I tend to skip difficult words and expressions.
 And this goes at the expense of the overall message.

 In Dutch, I can express myself without any restraints.
 And when I know what I want to say and how I want to say it, I just need to translate it.
 And to me, translating is much easier than finding the right words in English first.

 Plus: When you have your post ready in your native language anyway, you might as well post it in both languages!
 That’s our strength!

 Another thing that helped me a lot to improve my English writing skills is reading in English.
 Read as much as you can in English; the news, a magazine, other blogs within your niche… Frequent reading will help you to get used to the phrasing and words.
-And in time, it will get easier for you to apply it when writing new content for your blog.
+And in time, it will get easier for you to apply what you’ve learned when you’re writing new content for your blog.

 In the beginning, it’s fine not to publish new posts on a daily, or even weekly, basis.
-To write in a foreign language is a big deal and I recommend to spend enough time in it.
-In the end, you will see that you can write faster and become more confident about your writing skills!
+To write in a foreign language is a big deal and I recommend you to spend enough time on it.
+Eventually, you will be able to write much faster and feel more confident about your writing skills!

-As you see, there are plenty of ways to help you improve your English writing skills.
-We, as non-native speakers, can also do this!
-And whatever you can’t do, yet, you can learn while you’re doing it.
 Thank you so much for reading this post!
-I hope I inspired you to overcome your fears to launch or continue your blog in English.
+I hope I inspired you to overcome your fears to launch or continue your blog in English, and to create your own multilingual website, too.
 I’d love to see the links to your English blogs in the comments below!